How To Stop Robocalls

 3. Remember to use every method of protection — Register for the “Do Not Call” list, install a call regulation apps, send disputes to service providers, etc.

-Don’t tell the caller you’re using DoNotPay and plan to sue.
+Don’t tell the caller you’re using DoNotPay and plan to send demand letters to.
 They might change the course of the conversation to dodge as many potential penalties as they can.

 How did they get my phone number?